ebeneditos/telegram.bot/docs/index.md

 ---
 # Table of Contents

-In this tutorial you will learn how to build a Bot with R and `telegram.ext`, with the following sections:
+In this page you will learn how to build a Telegram Bot with R and the `telegram.ext` package, with the following sections:

 - [Creating a Telegram Bot](#creating-a-telegram-bot)
 - [Introduction to the Telegram Bot API](#introduction-to-the-telegram-bot-api)